sensiasoft/sensorhub/_docs/2015-03-11-your-first-sensor.md

 This is a tutorial to help you write your first sensor driver, based on the [Fake Weather][] demo module that is provided with SensorHub source and binary releases.

 The first step is to create the maven project that will contain the new sensor module.
-Follow the [steps on the wiki](https://github.com/sensiasoft/sensorhub/wiki/Adding-new-modules) to create a new Eclipse Maven project.
+Follow the [Create New Maven Modules Tutorial](./2015-03-10-adding-new-module.html) to create a new Eclipse Maven project.
 For the sake of coherency, you should name your driver project `sensorhub-driver-{your_driver_name}`.
 In the case of the Fake Weather module, we named it `sensorhub-driver-fakeweather`.

 You need to create at least 4 classes to add a new sensor module to the SensorHub system: